Quakers: Migration to North America

 The persecution of Quakers in North America began in July 1656 when English Quaker missionaries Mary Fisher and Ann Austin began preaching in Boston.
-They were considered heretics because of their insistence on individual obedience to the Inner light.
-They were imprisoned for five weeks and banished by the Massachusetts Bay Colony.
+They were considered heretics because of their insistence on individual obedience to the Inward light.
+They were imprisoned in harsh conditions for five weeks and banished by the Massachusetts Bay Colony.
 Their books were burned, and most of their property confiscated.
-They were imprisoned in terrible conditions, then deported.

 In 1660, English Quaker Mary Dyer was hanged near Boston Common for repeatedly defying a Puritan law banning Quakers from the colony.
 She was one of the four executed Quakers known as the Boston martyrs.
 In 1661, King Charles II forbade Massachusetts from executing anyone for professing Quakerism.
 In 1684, England revoked the Massachusetts charter, sent over a royal governor to enforce English laws in 1686 and, in 1689, passed a broad Toleration Act.

 Some Friends migrated to what is now the north-eastern region of the United States in the 1660s in search of economic opportunities and a more tolerant environment in which to build communities of "holy conversation".
 In 1665 Quakers established a meeting in Shrewsbury, New Jersey (now Monmouth County), and built a meeting house in 1672 that was visited by George Fox in the same year.
 They were able to establish thriving communities in the Delaware Valley, although they continued to experience persecution in some areas, such as New England.
 The three colonies that tolerated Quakers at this time were West Jersey, Rhode Island, and Pennsylvania, where Quakers established themselves politically.
 In Rhode Island, 36 governors in the first 100 years were Quakers.
 West Jersey and Pennsylvania were established by affluent Quaker William Penn in 1676 and 1682 respectively, with Pennsylvania as an American commonwealth run under Quaker principles.
-William Penn signed a peace treaty with Tammany, leader of the Delaware tribe, and other treaties followed between Quakers and Native Americans.
+William Penn signed a peace treaty with Tamanend, leader of the Lenape, and other treaties followed between Quakers and Native Americans.
 This peace endured almost a century, until the Penn's Creek Massacre of 1755.
 Early colonial Quakers also established communities and meeting houses in North Carolina and Maryland, after fleeing persecution by the Anglican Church in Virginia.

-In a 2007 interview, author David Yount (How the Quakers Invented America) said that Quakers first introduced many ideas that later became mainstream, such as democracy in the Pennsylvania legislature, the Bill of Rights to the U.S. Constitution from Rhode Island Quakers, trial by jury, equal rights for men and women, and public education.
+In a 2007 interview, author David Yount (How the Quakers Invented America) said that Quakers first introduced many ideas from England that later became mainstream, such as democracy in the Pennsylvania legislature, the Bill of Rights to the U.S. Constitution from Rhode Island Quakers, trial by jury, equal rights for men and women, and public education.
 The Liberty Bell was cast by Quakers in Philadelphia, Pennsylvania.